 I’m living proof that it’s possible to go from being clueless about photography to taking photos you love.

-After my third child was born things began to change.
+After my third child was born things began to change as I learned how to use my camera.

 Check out these photos from her first year: